terryjbates/Football_Manager_YouTube_API_Analysis/README.md

         - From **2022** to **2024** the "Challenges" category emerges, with their peak in 2023.
 "Challenges" imply a lack of novelty or dearth of interesting gameplay features.
         - "Community Collaborations" are only present in two years of our dataset.
 This niche may have untapped potential for content creation.
       - **Wordcloud Summary from Top Viewed Videos**
-        - We generated [wordclouds](https://en.wikipedia.org/wiki/Tag_cloud) to measure the frequency and use of terms in the "description" field for top ranked videos by _views_.
-An example using [DoctorBenjy FM](https://www.youtube.com/c/DoctorBenjyFM):
+        - [Wordclouds](https://en.wikipedia.org/wiki/Tag_cloud) highlight frequent terms in video descriptions.
+Ex: [DoctorBenjy FM](https://www.youtube.com/c/DoctorBenjyFM):
         ![DoctorBenjy FM Wordcloud](./images/wordcloud_DoctorBenjy_FM.png)
         - **Cursory Channel Brand Summaries**
           - **DoctorBenjy FM**: Targets experienced FM players seeking extreme gameplay experiments.
           - **Domingo Replay**: Variety streamer persona.
-          - **FM Scout**: Community site with assets, resources, and guides to finding Wonderkids
+          - **FM Scout**: Community site with assets, resources, and guides to finding Wonderkids.
           - **lollujo**: Daily content creator, but the 30 year simulation experiments contrasts with usual content.
           - **Omega Luke**: Focuses on challenges and rebuilds.
           - **TomFM**: All-rounder, with even content distribution, less so for “Player Development” genre.